AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ![](assets/copy-content-to-folder.png)

+*Copy a folder*

 ## Unlink folder {#unlinkfolder}

 Unlinking means to remove the content from the selected folder.

-Content can be unlinked from a specified folder **ONLY **if it is also associated with other folders.
+Content can be unlinked from a specified folder **ONLY** if it is also associated with other folders.
 If content being unlinked, is only associated with one folder, then it is advisable to use MOVE operation instead.

 >[!NOTE]
 >